connexcs/docs/docs/routing.md

 ## Routing Engine
-When a call first lands on the system it hits the routing engine.
-The routing engine follows the process:
+The **Routing Engine** receives all calls when they enter the system, and processes them based on the direction the call is flowing.

 ### Ingress and Egress
+These terms are used to describe the direction or traffic relative to a switch.

+* **Ingress** refers to inbound calls.
+* **Egress** refers to outbound calls.

-Ingress means inbound and egress means outbound.
-If this is describing a switch (for IP auth), the direction is relative to the switch that you are currently describing.
-E.g if you add a customer's switch that will be sending traffic to terminate with a carrier, the customer's switch would be considered Egress as it is sending calls out.
-If it has a DID pointing to it, it would be Ingress as traffic would be flowing into it.
+Ex: When you add a customer's switch that will send traffic to terminate with a carrier, the customer's switch would be considered **Egress** as it is sending calls out.
+Ex: When a customer's switch has a DID pointing to it, it would be considered **Ingress** as traffic is coming into the switch.

+!!! note "Ingress Routing vs Egress Routing"
-If a call bound for termination comes into the routing engine, after it passes authorisation it will go through ingress routing.
-This decides the profile of the call and where it is passed to next.
-There is no Egress routing section per se.
-The egress routing is built into the customer's rate card as this contains 1 or more carriers and, optionally, a routing strategy (default LCR).
+    A call bound for termination comes into the routing engine, passes authorisation, then goes through **Ingress Routing**.
+This determines the call profile and where to send it.
+There is no **Egress Routing** section, per se.
+The Egress routing is built into the Customer Rate Card which contains 1 or more carriers and, optionally, a routing strategy (default LCR).

 ### Error Codes
-If your SIP Trace shows that an INVITE packet was received by the switch but not sent out to any providers, the fail will be in the ingress routing.
+If your SIP Trace shows that an INVITE packet was received by the switch but not sent out to any providers, the failure has occured in the **Ingress Routing**.